pypa/pip/docs/html/development/getting-started.rst

 Development Environment
 -----------------------

-pip uses :pypi:`tox` for testing against multiple different Python environments and ensuring reproducible environments for linting and building documentation.
+pip is a command line application written in Python.
+For developing pip, you should `install Python`_ on your computer.

-For developing pip, you need to install ``tox`` on your system.
-Often, you can just do ``python -m pip install tox`` to install and use it.
+For developing pip, you need to install :pypi:`tox`.Often, you can run ``python -m pip install tox`` to install and use it.

 Running pip From Source Tree
 ----------------------------